SKSK/Task Force on Children & Families Year Round Initiatives

 Strong Kids Safe Kids Stick2gether Against Bullying

-Our most recent event, Strong Kids Safe Kids Stick2gether Against Bullying" was a united effort with the Chemung County Youth Bureau that launched on October 2, 2012.
+Our Strong Kids Safe Kids Stick2gether Against Bullying" event was a united effort with the Chemung County Youth Bureau that launched on October 2, 2012.
 The project mission was to inspire, educate, and support students and the community to take a stand against bullying by “sticking together.”
 Recent research has shown that when kids, school staff, parents, and an empowering community stick together to create an endearing, positive school atmosphere bullying incidents can be reduced on an average of 50%.

 The project featured free county-wide public performances by nationally known anti-bullying “Edu-tainer,” Jay Banks; the creation of an exciting, vibrant, kid-created public art installation called the “Stick2gether Spot" illustrating the “stick2gether” concept and a Community Block Party in Downtown Elmira sponsored by Excellus Blue Cross Blue Shield & co-hosted by Elmira Downtown Development.
 Other project sponsors and participants included all three Chemung County School Districts. and several community organizations and businesses.